simon-v/bchinfo.org/_includes/references.md

 [URI QR Code]: /en/developer-guide#term-uri-qr-code "A QR code containing a bitcoin: URI"
 [v2 block]: /en/developer-reference#term-v2-block "The current version of Bitcoin blocks"
 [verified payments]: /en/developer-guide#verifying-payment "Payments which the receiver believes won't be double spent"
-[wallet support]: /en/developer-reference#term-wallet-support "A Bitcoin Core ./configure option that enables (default) or disables the wallet"
+[wallet support]: /en/developer-reference#term-wallet-support "A Bitcoin Cash Node ./configure option that enables (default) or disables the wallet"
 [prefilledtransaction]: /en/developer-reference#cmpctblock "A P2P Networking data structure used to represent a vector of a few transactions"
 [headerandshortids]: /en/developer-reference#cmpctblock "A P2P Networking data structure used to relay a block header, the short transactions IDs used for matching already-available transactions, and a select few transactions which a peer may be missing"
 [blocktransactionsrequest]: /en/developer-reference#getblocktxn "A P2P Networking data structure used to list transaction indexes in a block being requested by a peer"